Phlebotomy (blood drawing) in a rabbit

 Warning: this file contains pictures that may be distressing for people.

-Rabbits are easily startled and may start scratching the manipulating person or jump from the examination table during the clinical examination or a blood sample.
-They often jerk in response to venipuncture in the marginal vein of the ear, when the skin has not been anesthetized beforehand.
-As a result, rabbits should therefore be restrained in a towel, bag or laboratory coat.
+Rabbits are easily startled, and they may scratch or jump from the examination table during a clinical examination or a blood sample.
+They frequently exhibit involuntary movements in response to venipuncture in the marginal vein of the ear, particularly when the skin has not been anesthetized beforehand.
+Therefore, it is advisable to restrain rabbits in a towel, bag, or laboratory coat.

-For a pictorial demonstration of restraint in a towel, see: Safe immobilization of a rabbit in a towel (“rabbit burrito”)
+For a visual demonstration of restraint in a towel, please, see: Safe immobilization of a rabbit in a towel (“rabbit burrito”)

 MediRabbit